 Gold is solidifying his place as a timeless Nigerian artist who will leave a lasting impact.
 Following the performance at Lincoln Center Out of Doors, he has a secret collaboration in the works, set to be released in September of this year.

-Chinekwu Osakwe is the 2019 Editorial Intern for Lincoln Center for the Performing Arts.
+Chinekwu Osakwe is a writer for Lincoln Center for the Performing Arts.